241abhishek/ur10e_path_planning/README.md

 ## Features

 - Orientation constraint enforcement to maintain tool perpendicularity against a plane.
-- Constant velocity cartesian motion using trapezoidal velocity profiles.
+- Constant velocity cartesian motion for the end-effector using trapezoidal velocity profiles.
 - Integrated planning support for both the arm and the base prismatic lift joint.
 - Support for both Rviz-based visualization and Gazebo physics simulation.